jharwell/fordyca/docs/controller-xml-configuration.md

                             interface estimate for the task.
 Estimate is updated on both abort and completion.

-- `tab_init_method` - When performing initial task allocation, an active Task Allocation Block (TAB), consisting of a root has and two sequentially interdependent subtasks has to be selected.
-This parameter controls the selection method.
-This tag is only required for depth2 controllers.
+- `tab_init_method` - When performing initial task allocation, how should the initial Task Allocation Block (TAB), consisting of a root has and two sequentially interdependent subtasks, be selected.
+This tag is only required for depth2 controllers AND when `alloc_policy` is `matroid_stoch_nbhd`.
 Valid values are:

     - `root` - Use the root TAB as the initially active TAB.